BrettPoindexter/PersonalProjects/README.md

 # test
-Hello\n
+Hello
-My name is Brett Poindexter\n
+My name is Brett Poindexter
-I am a Computer Software student at UAGC\n
+I am a Computer Software student at UAGC
 I'm also attending Fullstack Academy